Home

 Feb 11, 2021 coding strategy

-Discussions about ideal function lengths are never ending.
-My rule of thumb is that ideal function should fit into your head.
+Discussions about ideal function lengths are never-ending.
+My rule of thumb is that the ideal function should fit into your head.
 If it is longer, it will not fit there, and therefore you cannot reason about it.
-To determine if the function is too long, place your head next to the screen, and compare it's length with size …
+To determine if the function is too long, place your head next to the screen, and compare its length with …

 Read More